DaehwanKimLab/hisat2/docs/_pages/hisat-3n.md

   Only count the multiple aligned reads into 3N-conversion-table.

 * `-c/--CG-only`
-  Only count the CpG island in reference genome.
+  Only count the CpG sites in reference genome.
 This option is designed for bisulfite sequencing reads.

 * `-p/--threads <int>`
   Launch `int` parallel threads (default: 1) for table building.